 carbamyl phosphate synthetase I, a key regulatory enzyme in the urea cycle.

-Amino acids are available either as individual amino acid supplements, in an amino
+Amino acids are available either as individual tablets, capsules or pills, in an amino

 There are many minerals sold as amino acid chelates.
 Research with these